The following texts entered into force at the same time as the revised EPC.

 Business distribution and composition

 (1) Before the beginning of each working year the members of the Enlarged Board of Appeal appointed under Article 11, paragraph 3, EPC shall draw up a business distribution scheme.
-This scheme shall designate the regular members and their alternates in proceedings under Article 23, paragraph 1, first sentence, EPC, Article 112 EPC and Article 112a EPC initiated during the year.
+This scheme shall designate the regular members and their alternates in proceedings under Article 112 EPC concerning points of law referred during the year, and the regular members and, as the case may be, their alternates in proceedings under Article 112a EPC concerning petitions filed during the year.
 The scheme may be amended during the working year.

 (3) For the examination of a petition under Article 112a EPC conducted in the composition under Rule 109, paragraph 2(b), EPC, two legally qualified members shall supplement the composition specified in Rule 109, paragraph 2(a), EPC.